hide.me Review 2025: How Does This Independent Service Stand Up?

 hide.me supports the AES-256 encryption protocol, which is used by banks and governments, so it is very secure.
 We generally consider this to be the industry standard.

-The protocol helps ensure your data is as secure as possible.
+The protocol helps ensure your data is secure and nearly impenetrable.
 The encryption level may depend on which protocol you're using, but you can always verify your encryption level by hovering over the information icon when connected to a server.

 hide.me VPN's server information hover